 It is such a relief when the flare ends.
 After a very rough period of weakened muscles within my throat I am back to where I can eat almost normal again.
 I am so very relieved.
-I have had swallowing issues before but this is the worst that I have experienced.
+I have had swallowing issues before but this last bout was the worst that I have experienced.

 For the first four days I had difficulty to even take tiny sips of water through a straw without choking.
 On the evening of the forth day I was starving and made myself a cup of chicken soup broth.
 It took about 2 hours for me to eat approximately a half cup of this mixture.

 On a Myositis support group website I was given some wonderful advice for those with muscular illness.
+One of the fellows who had recovered from a severe swallowing flare said.
 "Think of each eating session as exercise for your throat.
-Do not over stress the muscle but try to eat a little to keep the muscle active just as you would with your other muscles."
+Do not over stress the muscle but try to eat a little at a time to keep the muscle active just as you would with your other muscles."

 My throat slowly improved and on Christmas day I was able to eat a small plate of Christmas dinner.
 Around the first week of January 2014 I could honestly say that I have recovered from this flare and am once again safe.
 Small diced pieces of cooked celery are still off my list of foods that I can consume and I wouldn't dream of eating stringy foods such as oranges or mozza cheese, but I can eat most foods once again.

-Foods that I had found relatively easy to consume were: Scrambled eggs, yogurt, popcorn, raw broccoli (I have no idea why it went down okay), juices, and of course whey powder smoothies which I dined on frequently during this illness flare.
+Foods that I had found relatively easy to consume were: Scrambled eggs, yogurt, popcorn, raw broccoli (I have no idea why it went down okay), juices, and of course protein based smoothies which I dined on frequently during this illness flare.
 Wishing every person who visits this site optimum health and a wealth of blessings.
 Be strong.
 Be well.

 Related Articles by Lorelei Cohen